This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat oven to 250 F. Line baking sheet with parchment paper.
-You can outline two 6-inch circles over the parchment paper, because the recipe makes two 6-inch Pavlova desserts.
+• Preheat oven to 250ยฐF.
+Line a baking sheet with parchment paper.
+Draw two 6-inch circles on the parchment as a guide.

-• Add cornstarch, vanilla and vinegar.
-Beat to incorporate.
+• Add cornstarch, vanilla, and vinegar.
+Beat briefly to incorporate.

-• Spoon batter onto 12 rounds over the parchment paper.
-Make a small well in the center of each round.
-Smooth the outside with a spatula.
+• Divide meringue between the two circles.
+Make a small well in the center of each.
+Smooth the sides with a spatula.

 Notes